mariosar/mariosar.github.io/_posts/2019-11-12-authentication-in-react-spa.md

 We first should clarify the difference between authentication and authorization - two oft confused terms, usually used interchangeably, but that mean different things.

-Authentication is an identity verification process.
+Authentication is ***an identity verification process***.
 It is proving *who you are*.
 Usually we do this by providing our username and password to the server as proof that we own a particular user account.

-Authorization on the other hand only proves *right of access*.
+Authorization, on the other hand, is ***a right to access***.
 A popular analogy would be a concert ticket.
 Anyone in possession of the ticket will be admitted to the show - regardless of who they are.
 Another example would be a hotel room keycard.
 The keycard is programmed to authorize access to a particular room in a hotel.
 If you are in possession of the keycard, then you can enter the room - you are authorized.
 The keycard makes no distinction at all as to the *bearer* of the keycard.
 Presumably, when you checked in at the front desk, authenticated by *showing your ID*, and paid for the room, you were granted the keycard which authorizes you to access the room.
 However, anyone who is the bearer of the keycard can access the room - regardless of who initially checked in.

 These two terms do not need to be used in a mutually exclusive fashion and you may implement a system that is doing both simultaneously.
 Imagine you're driving down a road and a police car stops you.
 Presenting your driver's license to the officer serves as both *proof of identity* and *proof of authorization*.
 The driver's license has your picture and name (identity) and says you are allowed to drive on the road (authorization).